Tangent equations of motion for nonlinear response functions: Numerical demonstration

 In this section, we numerically validate the formalism developed in Sec.~\ref{sec:formalism} and demonstrate its usefulness through several computational examples.
 In Sec.~\ref{sec:RM}, we compute the nonlinear optical response functions of the simplest lattice model for ferroelectrics and examine the convergence of our calculations.
 We also present numerical results for the nonlinear optical conductivities, following the framework discussed in Sec.~\ref{sec:vel_gauge}.

-In Sec.~\ref{sec:MFD}, we treat a setting in which the Liouville operator depends on the density matrix itself, as occurs in mean-field dynamics.
+In Sec.~\ref{sec:MFD}, we treat a setting in which the Liouville operator depends on the density matrix itself, as occurs in MFD.
 As a concrete example, we calculate a nonlinear response function for an interacting many-body system and show that it agrees qualitatively with tensor-network results.
-Furthermore, by decomposing the TEOM contributions to $\mathcal{D}_1\langle j\rangle$ [Eq.~\eqref{eq:current_decomposition}], we identify which term is responsible for the long-lived dc-like component and its strong window-width (relaxation-time) sensitivity, thereby providing a practical diagnostic of potentially problematic (approximation-induced) contributions without rejecting mean-field dynamics wholesale.
+Furthermore, by decomposing the TEOM contributions to $\mathcal{D}_1\langle j\rangle$ [Eq.~\eqref{eq:current_decomposition}], we identify which term is responsible for the long-lived dc-like component and its strong window-width (relaxation-time) sensitivity, thereby providing a practical diagnostic of potentially problematic (approximation-induced) contributions without rejecting MFD wholesale.

-In Sec.~\ref{sec:higher-order}, we investigate a two-dimensional four-band system that describes electrons coupled to a topological spin texture, and show that our framework enables calculations of frequency-resolved response functions up to the fifth order.
-Using these results, we explain the polarization-angle dependence of high harmonic generation in the perturbative regime.
+In Sec.~\ref{sec:higher-order}, we investigate a two-dimensional four-band system that describes electrons coupled to a topological spin texture and show that our framework enables calculations of frequency-resolved response functions up to the fifth order.
+Using these results, we explain the polarization-angle dependence of high-harmonic generation in the perturbative regime.

 In Sec.~\ref{sec:duffing}, we consider the classical Duffing oscillator as a distinct example.
 It has far fewer degrees of freedom (dynamical variables) than quantum systems, allowing us to compute response functions to much higher orders.
 We also obtain the exact response functions through the Green's-function method and use them as an exact reference to validate the accuracy of our method.
 Finally, we discuss how the computational cost scales with the response order $n$.